arialhamed/arialhamed.github.io/_posts/novel/stars-stand-still/2024-07-01-001-dawn-of-the-nine.md

 To be frank, I thought I was born too late to explore the universe.
 My name is Calibri Quark, and I was going to graduate from The Cosmic Corps Academy.
 I did not have much aspirations for my life.
 I just wanted to make the world run to sustain myself & my family.

 Life was average here in Procyon Civil Space Colony.
 I lived my whole life as a casual Fabricant humanoid, adopted by humans.
 I had average physical abilities, and mostly average grades besides technology.
 I did not have many friends in the Academy besides a few short-lived ones that I had to do group projects with.
 I was.. just surviving in a world.
-Somehow, I have quite a lot of emotion as a Fabricant, to the point where other Fabricants would ask me to see a doctor when I started crying over assignments that were not my forte.
+Somehow, I have quite a lot of emotion as a Fabricant, to the point where other Fabricants would ask me to see a doctor when I started crying over assignments that were not my forte, or whenever I would celebrate

 One day, I left my dormitory in the middle of night, the night before my graduation.
 Somehow, in my own dreams, I felt something.
 Something was not right.
 My entire life, I did not have big dreams or great aspirations to change the world, but there was something behind my eyes, an unexplainable itch.
 I needed to clear my head.